Joovy Caboose Ultralight Graphite Review

 Car Seat Compatibility

-The Caboose can be used with one infant car seat, like those from our best infant car seat review.
+The Caboose can be used with one infant car seat, like those from our infant car seat review.
 It is compatible with some seats from the following brands: Baby Trend, Britax/BOB, Chicco, Cybex, Evenflo, Graco, Maxi-Cosi, Nuna, Peg Perego, Safety 1st, and UPPAbaby.
 We tested the Caboose with the Britax B-Safe 35, Chicco Keyfit 30, Cybex Aton 2, Evenflo Embrace, Graco Click Connect 35, Graco Click Connect 40, and the Maxi-Cosi Mico Max 30.

 None of the adapters need assembly, but you need to remove the child's tray to attach them.
 All of the infant seats are strap-in connections, and they can be installed incorrectly if the straps are not properly secured.
 We worry some parents will forget the strap or choose not to use it, making this design a potential safety concern.